-The end of this term is really tricky for our special children.
+The end of this term is really tricky for our children with ADHD.

 They find this time of year really difficult and the result is tears, outbursts and arguments.